 Your legal team can use the economic and non-economic damages outlined in California Civil Code (CIV) §1431.2 to define the type and amounts of financial damages you may be entitled to.
 The potentially recoverable damages in a car accident case may include:

 - Upcoming medical expenses

 - Mental and emotional angst

 Your lawyer may help you create a list of your injury-related financial expenses and losses.
 They may also request the documents that prove the financial consequences of the accident and your right to negligence-based financial compensation.
-Your attorney may ultimately help ensure that your compensation claim is not undervalued or underpaid.
+Your attorney can help avoid getting an undervalued or underpaid compensation.

 Let Our Team Help You Fight for Financial Recovery

-When you are injured in a car accident in Los Angeles, your case might go to court as part of your pursuit of financial recovery.
-If your claim cannot be resolved with a financial settlement, a lawyer may explain what happens when you go to court for a car accident.
+When you are injured in a car accident in Los Angeles, your case might go to court.
+Likewise, this is a part of your pursuit of financial recovery.
+If you cannot resolve your claim with a financial settlement, a lawyer can explain what happens when you go to court for a car accident.
 When you are ready to seek financial compensation from the at-fault driver, contact Jacoby & Meyers Law Offices by calling (866) 559-7223.